urfave/cli/docs/v2/examples/bash-completions.md

 To enable auto-completion for the current shell session, a bash script, `autocomplete/bash_autocomplete` is included in this repo.

+> :warning: The `bash-completion` package or equivalent that provides the
+> `_get_comp_words_by_ref` function for the target platform must be installed and
+> initialized for this completion script to work correctly.

 To use `autocomplete/bash_autocomplete` set an environment variable named `PROG` to the name of your program and then `source` the `autocomplete/bash_autocomplete` file.